Politics of Zimbabwe

-The politics of Zimbabwe occurs in a society deeply divided along lines of race, ethnicity, gender and geography.
-The ZANU–PF party has historically been dominant in Zimbabwe politics.
-The party, which was led by Robert Mugabe from 1980 to 2017, has used the powers of the state to intimidate, imprison and otherwise hobble political opposition in Zimbabwe, as well as use state funds and state media to advance the interests of the party.
+The politics of Zimbabwe take place in a society deeply divided along lines of race, ethnicity, gender and geography.
+ZANU–PF has historically been the dominant force in Zimbabwean politics.
+The party, led by Robert Mugabe from 1980 until 2017, used the powers of the state to intimidate, imprison and otherwise constrain political opposition, while directing state funds and state media to advance party interests.

-Per the 2013 Constitution, Zimbabwe is a full presidential republic, whereby the President is the head of state and government.
-Executive power is exercised by the government.
-Legislative power is vested in both the government and parliament.
-The status of Zimbabwean politics has been thrown into question by a 2017 coup.
+Under the Constitution of Zimbabwe (2013), Zimbabwe is a presidential republic in which the President serves as both head of state and head of government.
+Executive power is exercised by the government through the Cabinet.
+Legislative power is vested in both the government and Parliament.
+The political system has undergone major changes, including the 2017 military-assisted transition and constitutional amendments in 2026 that extended terms of office to seven years and provided for future presidents to be elected by Parliament rather than by direct popular vote.

-Zimbabwe has been undergoing an economic crisis since the late 1990s.
+Zimbabwe has experienced an economic crisis since the late 1990s, marked by hyperinflation, sanctions, and disputes over land reform and governance.

+History

 Political developments since the Lancaster House Agreement

-The Zimbabwean Constitution, initially from the Lancaster House Agreement a few months before the 1980 elections, chaired by Lord Carrington, institutionalises majority rule and protection of minority rights.
-Since independence, the Constitution has been amended by the government to provide for:
+The initial post-independence Constitution derived from the Lancaster House Agreement of 1979 institutionalised majority rule while protecting minority rights.
+Successive amendments by the government have included: